-Measure: The percent of female family planning clients < 25 years old screened for chlamydia infection.
+Measure: The percent of female family planning clients < 25 years old screened for chlamydia highest risk.

-Goal: To improve diagnosis of asymptomatic chlamydia infection in the age group with highest risk.
+Goal: To improve diagnosis of asymptomatic chlamydia infection in the age group with

 Definition: Numerator: Total number of chlamydia tests for female clients <25 years old.